awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-cloudformation-github.md

 # Example 3: Create a GitHub Pipeline with AWS CloudFormation<a name="tutorials-cloudformation-github"></a>

-You use a sample template file to create your resource stack, which includes your artifact store, pipeline, and change\-detection resource \(your webhook\)\.
+This walkthrough shows you how to use the AWS CloudFormation console to create infrastructure that includes a pipeline connected to a GitHub source repository\.
+In this tutorial, you use the provided sample template file to create your resource stack, which includes your artifact store, pipeline, and change\-detection resource \(your webhook\)\.
+After you create your resource stack in AWS CloudFormation, you can view your pipeline in the AWS CodePipeline console\.
 The pipeline is a two\-stage pipeline with a GitHub source stage and a CodeDeploy deployment stage\.

 **Prerequisites:**